ApiLogicServer/Docs/docs/index.md

 * This is a ***high-level, business-oriented*** description of the system - not just the database, but the multi-table business logic too.
 ![Failure to Communicate](images/sample-ai/copilot/failure-to-communicate.png){: style="height:200px;width:280px"; align=right }
 * It is not "techno-babble" of low-level framework details (routes...).
 You don't need to provide. or even learn such details.
 That would be a **failure to communicate.**
-* The key take-way: ***Natural Language must be enhanced with logic automation*** to deliver real simplicity and speed.
+* The key take-way: ***Natural Language must be enhanced with microservice automation*** to deliver real simplicity and speed.
 API Logic Server provides this automation, with:
     * API and App Automation (see Step 2)
     * Logic Automation (step 3), enabling us to execute the check credit requirement above
 </details>